qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 argument as ``result.apply_bitflips(p0=0.2, p1=0.1)``.
 In this case a probability of 0.2 will be used for 0->1 errors but 0.1 for 1->0 errors.
-Similarly to ``p0``, ``p1`` can be a single float number or a dictionary and can be used both in :meth:`qibo.states.CircuitResult.apply_bitflips` and the measurement gate.
+Similarly to ``p0``, ``p1`` can be a single float number or a dictionary and can be used both in :meth:`qibo.measurements.CircuitResult.apply_bitflips` and the measurement gate.
 If ``p1`` is not specified the value of ``p0`` will be used for both errors.